go-bgc/workshop-python/README.md

-# Tutorial material for 2021 GO-BGC Science Workshop (Python version)
+# Tutorial for 2021 GO-BGC Science Workshop (Python version)

 To get started: